goofballLogic/hyperset/hs2-definition.md

+#Hyperset(2) module definition
+This doc covers the client-facing API for hyperset(2 (0.3.0 - )

+### Configuration  and usage
+For details of configuring and running the Hyperset server, see [here] [1].
+[1]: hs2-usage.md "here"

+### Repositories
+Hyperset works with a variety of back-end persistence and integration mechanisms.
+You can implement your own using the API documented [here] [1].

+[1]: hs2-api.md "here"

+## Design notes

+Note that items can only belong to one collection.
+If you need a many to many relationship, you need to define a collection of "set" items, then link the "member" items to the appropriate sets.

 ## Document conventions

 A name bracketed by double-dashes ```--xyz--``` indicates the location of an entity-specific value at run-time.
 Don't confuse this with ```{{xyz}}``` which is an actual placeholder returned to the caller by the API, as part of a URL template.

 Within a code block, multiple possible attribute values are indicated using ``` --or-- ```.

-## Design notes

-Note that items can only belong to one collection.
-If you need a many to many relationship, you need to define a collection of "set" items, then link the "member" items to the appropriate sets.

 ## Entry point URL
 An application endpoint defines the available collections.